 - Global Business & Human Rights.

-This statement is authorised and approved by the Senior Partner on behalf of the Freshfields global partnership.
+This statement was authorised and approved on 31 October 2023 by the Senior Partner on behalf of the Freshfields global partnership.

 1Article 2, International Labour Organisation Forced Labour Convention 1930; Article 1, Abolition of Forced Labour Convention, 1957